Jeffrey Carter, D.M.A.

 Carter's previous choral directorships include the Jacomo Chorale, a community chorus based in Blue Springs, Missouri.
 During his decade as Musical Director and Conductor, he led that group to unprecedented successes in audience growth and annual fund contributions.
 Carter rejuvenated the University of Kansas Men's Glee Club, and brought renewed vigor to the flagship Chamber Choir at Ball State University.
 Carter has served as choirmaster and organist for several Episcopal churches as well, including parishes in Muncie, Indiana; Anderson, Indiana; and Blue Springs, Missouri, among other professional church appointments.
 He has led all-district festival choirs in Indiana, Missouri, and Alaska.
 Choirs under his direction have appeared in performance in California, Virginia, Missouri, Iowa, Illinois, Wisconsin, Kansas, Ohio, Kentucky, Indiana, and Washington, D.C.
 His choirs have appeared on three different state and divisional choral conventions.

 From 2005 -2010, Dr. Carter was the national chairman of the Youth and Student Activities Repertoire and Standards Committee for the American Choral Directors Association.
 He also served until 2012 on the board of the Conductors Guild, Inc. Carter was Artistic Director for the 2010 Saint Louis International Choral Festival.
+He is President-Elect of the Missouri Association of Departments and Schools of Music.
+Carter is the 2012 Distinguished Alumnus for the University of Central Missouri Department of Music, and a 2014 inductee into the Lee's Summit High School Hall of Fame.

 In May 2006 he led sixteen Ball State students on a three-week East Asia Studies Program immersion experience to China, having previously served at Shanghai Normal University in November 2005 as visiting professor.
-Dr. Carter was a founding board member of the Simon Carrington Chamber Singers, Inc. He is a recipient of a Webster University research grant for 2012-13, with a focus on creating a performing edition of excerpts from American operetta of 1910s and 1920s.
+Dr. Carter was a founding board member of the Simon Carrington Chamber Singers, Inc. He was a recipient of a Webster University research grant for 2012-13, with a focus on creating a performing edition of excerpts from American operetta of 1910s and 1920s.
 Further research projects include an oral history of Herbert Howells, discussions with musical theatre artists on singing for the stage, and a brief book on vocal exercises and etudes.

 Under Dr. Carter's guidance, the Ball State University ACDA chapter was named the 2005 Collegiate Chapter of the Year by the national ACDA organization.
 Previous activities while at Ball State include adjudication and master class teaching at the 21 Century International Choral Festival in Malaysia (2003), service as overall program chair of the Central Division ACDA convention (2004), leadership of a week-long composer residency program at Ball State University featuring American composer Gwyneth Walker (2003), and leadership of a conductor residency featuring Simon Carrington at Ball State (2004).
 In April 2005, Dr. Carter was named Ball State University's Outstanding Organization Advisor for the academic year, in recognition of his work with the student ACDA Chapter.